yuriihehed/doers-todo-app/README.md

-# Team-3 Mini Project
+# Team Project

-# This is the Team-3 mini project, a simple to-do application.
+# This is the Team-3 project, a simple to-do application.

 # Getting Started
 To run the project, you'll need to set up a local development environment using Docker.